Playfloor/bonzai-template/README.md

-# cmdbox `foo` Command Module (Template)
+# Bonzai™ Sample `foo` Command (Template)

-*🎉 cmdbox uses and requires Go 1.18 ❤*
+*🎉 Bonzai requires Go 1.18 ❤*

 ![WIP](https://img.shields.io/badge/status-wip-red)
 [![GoDoc](https://godoc.org/cmdbox-foo?status.svg)](https://godoc.org/cmdbox-foo)
 [![License](https://img.shields.io/badge/license-Apache2-brightgreen.svg)](LICENSE)

-This repo is a GitHub template designed to help create new cmdbox command modules quickly.
-It is kept in sync with the [latest cmdbox tagged version](https://github.com/rwxrob/cmdbox).
+This repo is a GitHub template designed to help create new completable Bonzai command trees quickly.
+It is kept in sync with the [latest bonzai tagged version](https://github.com/rwxrob/bonzai).
 See the [check list](#check-list) to be sure you change everything and don't leave any of the defaults that might confuse users of your module.
 Here are some things to consider while creating your first command module: